 I use HitmanPro every time someone gives me an infected laptop.
 After scanning with an antivirus program, then an antimalware program, HitmanPro catches anything lurking in the dark corners of the system.

 It is powerful, has an extremely easy-to-use interface, and is lightweight.
 HitmanPro.Alert is the premium version.
 As well as offering real-time protection, ransomware protection, and banking protection, HitmanPro.Alert has a particularly good success rate regarding bootkits and rootkits when compared to its competitors.
 These represent some of the nastier infections in the current malware landscape and HitmanPro.Alert is one of the best preventative tools available.

-HitmanPro.Alert current retails for $34.95 for a single year’s license.
+HitmanPro.Alert currently retails for $34.95 for a single year’s license.

-Firewalls have become somewhat unfashionable of late.
+Consumer firewalls have become somewhat unfashionable.
 They don’t have the same cutting-edge, search and obliterate characteristics of antivirus and antimalware programs.
 They do, however, perform an incredibly important role in computer security.
 And it is usually one that you are not aware of—until your firewall fails, and you’re scrambling for a security solution.

 Windows security products took a bit of a bashing throughout the late 90s and 2000s.
 But the integrated Windows Firewall is consistent, uses very few resources, and is extremely easy to configure.
 Plus, there are numerous tutorials on configurations for almost any program.
 If you have a problem, there is a strong chance someone else has already encountered it, solved it, and posted their results on the internet.